Assembling your view…

 Crunching costs, sorting signals, rendering insights.

-After analyzing dozens of cities, one thing stands out: Calgary stands out as the top-ranked city in this analysis.
-With a cost index of 108 and median income of $82,000, it offers competitive value despite costs slightly above the national median.
+After analyzing dozens of cities, one thing stands out: Calgary has a cost index of 114 — 8 points above the Canada national average of 106.
+Median income is $86,500 with rent at $2,050/month, putting the rent-to-income ratio at 28%.
 This combination is rare — and valuable.

-On quality of life, Calgary leads with a composite score of 62/100 — reflecting its safety (66), healthcare (78), and walkability (52) metrics.
+On quality of life, Calgary scores a composite score of 61/100 — reflecting its safety (66), healthcare (78), and walkability (52) metrics.
 Still, the overall picture holds: affordability and QoL don't always move in the same direction, and Canada is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include Statistics Canada, CMHC, CRA.